jinxiong827/MFO-by-matlab/README.md

 # MFO-by-matlab

-Multi-fan optimization framework by Matlab and ANSYS CFX, "Rapid, concurrent and optimal method for the design of multi-fan using CFD and surrogate-assisted optimization"
+Multi-fan optimization framework by Matlab2021 and ANSYS CFX 19.0, "Rapid, concurrent and optimal method for the design of multi-fan using CFD and surrogate-assisted optimization"

 10 fans optimization is taken as example.
+Computing environment is Linux.

 /MFO/initial_generate.m is the initialization part